mikepenelopescafe/penelopes-venue/src/content/services/private-party.md

 ## Guest Capacity & Pricing

-Our private party packages accommodate 20-75 guests, making them perfect for intimate gatherings or larger celebrations.
-From $1,000-$2,200, our comprehensive packages include setup, coordination, and basic amenities.
+Our private party packages accommodate 20-100 guests, making them perfect for intimate gatherings or larger celebrations.
+Starting at $1,200, our comprehensive packages include venue rental, setup, coordination, and all the essentials for your special celebration.

 [Explore our detailed pricing options](/pricing) including catering packages, entertainment add-ons, and extended hours.